sigreen-nokia/gazoo/README.md

 docker run -d --restart always --name=gazoo -v /tmp/gazoo-commands:/tmp/gazoo-commands -v ${PWD}/scripts:/scripts -p 8080:8080 gazoo:1.0
 ```

-## playing sound/speech when Defender events arrive
+## playing sounds/speech when Defender events arrive

-* gazoo speaks start stop and test events.
-* for start and stop events gazoo will speak the event and the event id
+* for Defender start and stop events gazoo will speak the event and the event id
-* for test events gazoo will just say test event
+* for Defender test events (clicking test in the notification ui) gazoo will just say test event
 * see scripts/default.sh for how its done
+* I use native tools on the host to do the text to speech as containers don't have speakers

 ## Configuring a  MAC OSX host to speak when events arrrive into gazoo